waiting-for-dev/ergoterm.nvim/README.md

 - `layout` - Change window layout
 - `name` - Rename terminal
 - `auto_scroll` - Auto-scroll behavior
+- `bang_target` - Allow terminal to be targeted by bang commands (can be overridden by universal selection mode)
 - `watch_files` - Watch for file changes when terminal produces output (requires vim's `autoread` option)
 - `persist_mode` - Remember terminal mode when revisiting
-- `selectable` - Show in selection picker and allow as last focused (can be overridden by universal selection mode)
+- `selectable` - Show in selection picker (can be overridden by universal selection mode)
 - `start_in_insert` - Start in insert mode
 - `tags` - List of tags for categorizing and filtering terminals

 ### 🌐 Universal Selection Mode

-Toggle universal selection mode to temporarily override the `selectable` setting:
+Toggle universal selection mode to temporarily override the `selectable` and `bang_target` settings for all terminals:

 ```vim
 :TermToggleUniversalSelection
 ```

-When enabled, all terminals become selectable and can be set as last focused, regardless of their individual `selectable` setting.
-This provides a way to access non-selectable terminals through pickers and bang commands when needed.
+When enabled, all terminals become selectable and can be targeted by bang commands, regardless of their individual `selectable` and `bang_target` settings.
+This provides a way to access any terminals through pickers and bang commands when needed.

 ## ⌨️ Example Keymaps